Funders Together to End Homelessness

 Katina is a dedicated world traveler, a card and board game enthusiast, an aspiring yogi, and a mama of two little girls.
 As a dual German-American citizen, Katina is (relatively) fluent in German and tries to visit family in Europe when she can.
 When she has down time, she loves spending time on the Minneapolis chain of lakes, seeing friends and family, and trying new restaurants.

 Nicole Newnham is an Emmy-winning producer, director, and writer.
 She co-directed the Emmy-nominated The Revolutionary Optimists and The Rape of Europa, which was nominated for a Writers Guild Award and shortlisted for an Academy Award.
 Newnham produced the VR films Collisions, winner of the Emmy for Outstanding New Approaches to Documentary, and Awavena; both were featured at the Sundance Film Festival and at the World Economic Forum.

-Senior Manager, Programs & Conferences
+Director, Programs & Conferences

 North Peak Solutions